top of page

 • House Training puppies require a crate.

-A Note about Fearful Dogs
+A Special Note about Fearful Dogs

 Management for fearful dogs is a bit tricky to understand.
 Remember, management is about setting the environment up for success.
 For fearful dogs, we want to reduce things that elicit fear in the environment.
 This could be sights, sounds, smells, people, dogs, etc. We want our dogs to experience relief from fear, anxiety and stress so that they are primed for learning.
 Sometimes the lesson is that the world isn't scary.
 For many fearful dogs we can't teach them that the world isn't scary without reducing the scary things so they can process information.
 If your dog is fearful, we will help you identify what is